excelsiorsoft/learning-elastic-search-5.0-video/README.md

 	}
 }
 ```
-- Extended Stats aggregation is a multi-value metrics that calculates min, max, variance, std_deviation, etc. over values of a numeric field across a set of documents:
+- Extended Stats aggregation is a multi-value metrics that calculates count, min, max, sum, sum_of_squares, variance, std_deviation, etc. over values of a numeric field across a set of documents:

 ```
 GET /books/book/_search